 - Barnes and Noble is the place to go for our favorite summer reading program.
 It is easy to do and they give the kids a brand new book.
 They can pick from a pre-determined list of titles which are usually very good.
 Log your books on the printable form and bring it into any B&N for a free book.
 Go early for the best selection.
 Grades 1 – 6 only.

 - If there is a TD Bank in your area your child can score 10 bucks.
 If your son (or daughter) reads 10 books, he can receive $10.00 in a new or existing Young Saver Acct.
 For kids in K-5th grade.
 Starts in June and goes through August 31.
 If the website is still showing 2016, reach out to your local bank or wait until after June 1st to check back.

 - Half-Price Books has a free summer reading program each year.
 Every year they change the guidelines so be sure to check the rules.
 This year kids 14 and under read 15 minutes a day in June and July.
-Once you read 300 min. turn in your log at a Half-Price Books Store to earn HPB Bucks (Was $5.00 last year, this year it just says earn bookworm bucks.)
+Once they read 300 minutes they can turn in their log at a Half-Price Books Store to earn HPB Bookworm Bucks.

 - Book It! from Pizza Hut has revamped their summer reading program again (and again this year.)
 The prize is usually a personal pan pizza.
 If you have a school-age child, they will need to sign up through their school.
 Homeschool parents can sign up here.

 - Another great place to go for free summer reading programs is your local library.
 We have moved and are looking foward to trying out a new summer reading program this year.
 As you likely know, libraries have a lot of activities, cool prizes for the kids, and sometimes they even give away free books.

 If you have a boy who wants to take part in summer reading programs, and you think he will enjoy them, it is a fun way to get a new book, a bit of cash, or a possible prize.